rookiemonkey/Avion-Main_Course/README.md

 ### ✨ [8.
 Budget Calculator (Click to see live version)](https://krrb-prod-budgetcalculator.netlify.app)

-> This project is focused on the usage of basic HTML, CSS and JS as instructed by Avion School instructors

 >> ###### Features:
 >> - [x] Best on desktop and ipad
 >> - [x] Uses Object Oriented Programming style